NewBeg71/git-basics-1/another-story.md

 Ned wakes froma terrible dream and lives happily ever after.

+More text from the other story